RudyLang/RudyLang.github.io/Posts/Software/_posts/2020-08-07-ARG Murder-Mystery.markdown

 </pre>
 </div>

+What could have I improved on?
+The "Leave Room" button was decieving, it was designed to actually remove the user from the room, so that they no longer received updates for it.
+My users however, assumed it worked more like a back button.
+So they were constantly having to search for and re-join the room.
+I could alleviate this by designing a more obvious "Return Home" button, or perhaps using a tooltip.

 ### Wallet System

 Another endeavour I took on was the creation of a wallet system.
 Like I mentioned before, money was a huge part of this game.
 It was to be used to negotiate, buy intel, and win prizes.
 I had to come up with a way for my users to make trasactions in a meaningful way.